Rhinocort

 What Is Budesonide Used For – Indications

-Rhinocort inhalers are designed to fight various diseases of the respiratory system, but they can also be used for prevention.
-As a rule, procedures are prescribed to alleviate dry coughs with colds.
-Budesonide generic helps relieve swelling and moistens the airways.
+Rhinocort inhalers are designed to fight various respiratory system diseases, but they can also be used for prevention.
+Procedures are generally prescribed to alleviate dry coughs with colds.
+Budesonide generic helps relieve swelling and moisten the airways.
 Cough with sputum is also treated with an inhaler, which allows you to remove sputum from the lungs.

 Rhinocort is also used to strengthen the immune system and for the following acute and chronic conditions: